rbowsley/lamplighthelp/source/20-2-9_Creating_an_Attendance_Custom_Field_Charge_Role.markdown

-# 20.2.9 Creating a Custom Attendance Fields Charge Rule
+# 20.2.9 Charge Module: Creating a Custom Attendance Fields Charge Rule

 > These charge rules use data from custom attendance table fields